Intuitive Painting

 All sales are final and non-refundable.
 Please read our Terms & Conditions and Privacy Policy before proceeding to checkout.

-Creative Communion & Ancestral Grounding
+Creative Expression & Intuitive Grounding

 Gather in circle for movement, poetry, meditation, and collective painting.
 Weaving intuitive art with poetry readings and nature-based rituals, these gatherings restore connection, spark joy, and nurture resilient communities.
+The classes are in-person or online.

 What’s included: